 FACTA Disposal Rule

-FACTA, a federal rule established in 2005, requires businesses and individuals to take appropriate measures to dispose of sensitive information derived from consumer reports.
+FACTA, a federal rule, requires businesses and individuals to take appropriate measures to dispose of sensitive information derived from consumer reports.
 Any business or individual who uses a consumer report for a business purpose is subject to the requirements of the Disposal Rule, a part of the Fair and Accurate Credit Transactions Act of 2003 (FACTA), which calls for the proper disposal of information in consumer reports and records to protect against “unauthorized access to or use of the information.”

 The standard for the proper disposal of information derived from a consumer report is flexible, and allows the organizations and individuals covered by the Rule to determine what measures are reasonable based on the sensitivity of the information, the costs and benefits of different disposal methods, and changes in technology.
 Although the Disposal Rule applies to consumer reports and the information derived from consumer reports, the FTC encourages those who dispose of any records containing a consumer’s personal or financial information to take similar protective measures.